yaouDev/japan-travel-tips/Food/README.md

 This is mostly a list of different food and drink which might be different from what exists in the West.

 Included here is a score from 1-5 on how badly you need to try these things (or avoid!).
-The score is based on deliciousness, uniqueness, and palette fatigue resistance (if you can eat it every day).
+The score is based on deliciousness, uniqueness, and palate fatigue resistance (if you can eat it every day).

 ### Food/Meals